A Convincing Bargain

 ‘I know it’s a lot to ask.
 Entrusting something so valuable to a thief like me is an enormous gamble but you know my history and you know I have enough reasons to protect the soul.’

 After taking a moment to think, he looked up to face me.
 ‘I used to look up to you Randall.
 You were an adept thief but more importantly you were a great man.
 You always put the interests of your fellow-men before you and that’s why everyone respected you.
 Please Randall, don’t betray me.
 You can leave and so can Mirriam and her kid.
-They are family to me, like every single person in this town.
+They are like family to me, as is every single person in this town.
 I am entrusting everyone’s fate on to you.
 Please….. do not forsake us.’
 He stood up and shook my hand.
 I gave him a promising nod and we left the room.